 Ajmal Hussain is Research Associate within the Interland research centre.
 His research is in the areas of urban and cultural sociology.
 His interests in urbanism include: cities, migration and settlement, inequalities and public space.
 In cultural sociology his research focuses on religious and cultural identity among second/third generation BrAsian youth, histories of race and racism and the aesthetics of contemporary Muslim youth cultures.

-I have 10+ years of public sector experience in developing and evaluating social, economic and regeneration policy.
-I have led and contributed to a number of research studies across a number of functions within central and local government including Overview and Scrutiny, Executive, Local Strategic Partnerships and the Third Sector.
+Prior to joining Aston Ajmal worked in the public sector developing and evaluating social, economic and regeneration policy.
+He led and contributed to a number of research studies across a number of functions within central and local government including Overview and Scrutiny, Executive, Local Strategic Partnerships and the Third Sector.

 Ajmal is a member of the Runnymede Trust Emerging Scholars Forum.